Elevate Your Green Space: 19 Design Essentials for the Perfect Greenhouse Interior

 8. Warm Up the Floors with Decorative Rugs

 Stone or concrete floors can feel cold and industrial.
 Layering decorative rugs adds immediate warmth and texture to the greenhouse.
-Opt for outdoor-rated rugs that can withstand humidity; they define seating areas and make the space cozy enough for barefoot relaxation.
+They define seating areas and make the space cozy enough for barefoot relaxation, effectively signaling that this is a "room," not just a garden.

 5. Soften the Edges with Lush Climbing Plants